- Explain how to draft an essay from an outline

 Step 4: Construct your paragraphs

 Next, start at the beginning of your outline and go through point by point.
 Start to put your sentences together into paragraphs.
 You may need to add transition phrases or even extra sentences to make sure your prose flows naturally.
-You might also find that even though your ideas seemed to make sense in the outline, you need to add still more details here or change the order of your ideas for everything to fully make sense.
-You may even find that you have too many ideas or that some ideas are not really all that relevant and need to be cut.
+You might also find that even though your ideas made sense in an outline, you may need to more details or change the order of your ideas.
+You may even find you have too many ideas or that some ideas are not relevant.
 That is perfectly normal.
-The outline is a plan to help you get organized, but you always have the flexibility to change it to fit the needs of your assignment.
+Remember the outline is a plan to help you get organized, and you always have the flexibility to change it to fit the needs of your assignment.

 Once you have finished turning your outline into paragraphs, you should have a decent first draft of your paper.
 Now you just need to proofread, revise, and repeat until you are ready to turn in your assignment!